adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 - **Constitutional amendment**: requires constitutional reform and is therefore institutionally more demanding.
 - **Legislative reform**: requires statutory amendment.
-- **Regulatory reform**: can be addressed through executive rule-making.
+- **Regulatory reform**: can be addressed through executive or delegated rule-making.
 - **Administrative measure**: can be addressed through institutional or administrative action without formal legal amendment.

 ### Litigation potential criteria